Quantum computational chemistry: Classical computational chemistry

 \subsubsection{Plane wave basis sets}

-While the afforementioned basis sets have a long history of use in classical computational chemistry (and as a result, early work in quantum computational chemistry), they are not necessarily optimal basis sets for calculations performed on quantum computers.
-These basis sets were designed for ease of performing the two-body integrals, which is no longer a major bottleneck for modern supercomputers.
-As a result, there is some freedom to develop basis sets which may be more useful for quantum computational chemistry.
-Two examples of such bases are the plane wave and plane wave dual basis sets introduced for quantum computing in Ref.~\cite{Babbush2017low}.
+While the aforementioned basis sets have a long history of use in classical computational chemistry (and as a result, early work in quantum computational chemistry), they are not necessarily optimal basis sets for calculations performed on quantum computers.
+While these basis sets result in an accurate description of the system with relatively few basis functions, they also lead to Hamiltonians containing up to $\mathcal{O}(M^4)$ terms.
+As we will see in Sec.~\ref{Sec:QuantumChemistryAlgorithms}, the number of terms in the Hamiltonian plays a key role in the cost of some quantum chemistry algorithms.
+It is therefore interesting to question whether there are basis sets that are more useful for quantum computational chemistry.
+Two examples of such bases are the plane wave and plane wave dual basis sets introduced for quantum computing by \textcite{Babbush2017low}.
 The plane wave basis functions, $\phi_{\nu}(r)$, are given by

-for a wave with wavevector corresponding to the $\nu$\textsuperscript{th} harmonic of the computational cell with length $L$ and volume $V$.
-The plane wave dual basis is obtained by taking the discrete Fourier transform of the plane wave basis states.
+for a plane wave with wavevector corresponding to the $\nu$\textsuperscript{th} harmonic of the computational cell with length $L$ and volume $V$.
+The plane wave dual basis is obtained by taking the discrete Fourier transform of the plane wave basis states, so are like a smooth approximation to a grid~\cite{Babbush2017low}.
 These basis sets diagonalise the kinetic and potential operators, respectively.
-Multiple benefits are obtained from diagonalising these terms -- most notably a reduction in the asymptotic scaling of quantum chemistry algorithms, which will be discussed in more detail in Sec.~\ref{Sec:QuantumChemistryS}.
-Plane wave basis sets are well suited to periodic systems, and have a long history of use in classical density functional theory calculations.
-However, to describe molecular systems, approximately 10 times as many plane wave basis functions are required as GTOs -- thus the number of qubits required may be much greater when using the plane wave basis sets.
-A similar improvement in algorithmic scaling might be obtained using the recently proposed gausslet basis sets~\cite{white2017gausslet}, which have a smaller multiplicative overhead.
-Creating efficient basis sets for quantum computational chemistry remains an open and fundamental problem.
+This reduces the number of Hamiltonian terms from $\mathcal{O}(M^4)$ to $\mathcal{O}(M^3)$ in the plane wave basis, and $\mathcal{O}(M^2)$ in the plane wave dual basis.
+This in turn leads to a reduction in the asymptotic scaling of quantum chemistry algorithms to find the ground state energy of molecules and solid state systems (we will discuss the magnitude of this potential speedup in Sec.~\ref{Sec:QuantumChemistryAlgorithms}).
+These plane wave basis sets are well suited to periodic systems, and have a long history of use in classical density functional theory calculations.
+However, to describe molecular systems, approximately 10 to 100 times as many plane wave basis functions are required as GTOs~\cite{Babbush2017low}.

+A similar reduction in the number of Hamiltonian terms can be obtained using gausslet basis sets~\cite{white2017gausslet}, or `discontinuous Galerkin' sets~\cite{mcclean2019galerkin}, which can both require fewer functions to accurately describe individual molecules than plane wave basis sets.
+Creating efficient basis sets for quantum computational chemistry remains an open and fundamental area of research.